-- (1) This regulation enters into force following its promulgation in the Official Bulletin I of Georg-August-Universität Göttingen as per 01.04.2013. - (2)1Students who started their academic programme before these examination and study regulations came into force and who have been enrolled without interruption in the master degree programme in "Mathematics" will be examined, upon application, according to the examination regulations for the master degree programme in "Mathematics" in place at Georg-August-Universität Göttingen in the version of the announcement dated 29.09.2006 (official bulletin no. 25/2006 p.
-2210) and the supplementary study requirements for the master degree programme in "Mathematics" at Georg-August-Universität Göttingen in the version of the announcement dated 29.09.2006 (official bulletin no. 25/2006 S. 2247); the application must be placed within one year following entry into force of these regulations.
+- (1) This regulation enters into force following its promulgation in the Official Bulletin I of Georg-August-Universität Göttingen as per 01.04.2013. - (2) 1Students who commenced their academic programme before an amendment to these examination and study regulations came into force and who have remained enrolled therein without interruption, shall be examined, upon application, on the basis of the examination and study regulations in place before the amendments came into force.
+The application must be placed within 6 months of the amendment coming into force.
 2In the event that upon application according to sentence 1, the examination and study regulations shall apply in the version in place before these regulations came into force, this shall not apply to module overviews and the Module Handbook for examinations that remain to be taken, unless preventing a breach of trust with a student would necessitate a different decision by the examination board.
 3A different decision is possible especially in the cases in which a module examination can be retaken or a compulsory module or an optional required module was changed substantially or removed.
 4The examination board may introduce general regulations for these cases.
+5Examinations on the basis of a version of examination and study regulations in place before any amendments thereto came into force, shall be held for the last time in the fourth semester following said amendment coming into force.